Permafrost/Tundra/SERVICES.md

 ### tundra.content.deliver:http

-The `HTTP` protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to a HTTP URI destination.
+The HTTP protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to an `http:` [URI] destination.

 Implements the `Tundra/tundra.schema.content.deliver:handler`